 C. Challenges-during implementation of Action Lines and new challenges that have emerged

-Canada, Government: C. Challenges-during implementation of Action Lines and new challenges that have emerged
+Canada, Government: C. Challenges-during implementation of Action Lines

 We acknowledge that the WSIS Action Lines, supported by a multistakeholder approach, have helped and continue to help in building awareness of the importance of people centric inclusive and development oriented Information Society.

-Iran, Government: We acknowledge that the WSIS Action Lines, supported by a multistakeholder approach, have helped and continue to help in building awareness of the importance of people centric inclusive and development oriented Information Society.
+Iran, Government: We acknowledge that the WSIS Action Lines, , have helped and continue to help in building awareness of the importance of people centric inclusive and development oriented Information Society.

-Internet Society, Civil Society: We acknowledge that the WSIS Action Lines, supported by a multistakeholder approach, have helped and continue to help in building awareness of the importance of people centric inclusive and development oriented Information Society.
+Internet Society, Civil Society: We acknowledge that the WSIS Action Lines, supported by a multistakeholder approach, have helped and continue to help building awareness and providing a sound framework for realizing the goal of a people centric, inclusive and development oriented Information Society.

 We note that the WSIS Action Lines have helped and will continue to help in constituting, enabling and supporting a sound framework and approach for realizing the goal of an inclusive Information Society.

-UNESCO, International Organization: We note that the WSIS Action Lines have helped and will continue to help in constituting, enabling and supporting a sound framework and approach for realizing the goal of an inclusive Information Society.
+UNESCO, International Organization: We note that the WSIS Action Lines have helped and will continue to help in constituting, enabling and supporting a sound framework and approach for realizing the goal of an inclusive Information Society, including by facilitating joint action by multiple stakeholders.

 Internet Society, Civil Society: Merged with preceding paragraph to avoid duplication.